How to Make Money as a Lime Charger (Plus a Promo Code to Start)

-You can then use your phone to scan a code on the scooter, which activates it.
+You can then use your phone to scan a QR code on the scooter, which activates it.
 You ride for as long as you’d like, then when you’re done you park the scooter and turn it off.
 It charges your credit card, and off you go.
 A quick way to get a scooter ride for an affordable price.

 The scooters are electric, and can only run for so long before they need to be re-charged.
 Lime and other companies like Bird scooters don’t want to hire a massive workforce to go around, find scooters, transport them, and charge them every single day.